 Previous polls found many people who were reluctant to get immunized worried about the safety of a vaccine that’s being developed with unprecedented speed.

-In Virginia, the health commissioner said he planned on mandating the vaccine, but a spokeswoman for the state’s governor later said there were no plans to do so, local media reported.
+That same month in Virginia, the health commissioner said he planned on mandating the vaccine, but a spokeswoman for the state’s governor later said there were no plans to do so, local media reported.

-So can the federal government require Americans to get the shot?
+Can the federal government require Americans to get the shot?

 A key member of the White House coronavirus task force assured it won’t happen.
 Dr. Anthony Fauci said he would “definitely not” support a nationwide mandate of the COVID-19 vaccine.

 “You don't want to mandate and try and force anyone to take the vaccine.
 We've never done that.
 You can mandate for certain groups of people like health workers, but for the general population you cannot,” Fauci said in August.